Turkish Conehammer "Broomhandle" C96 Mauser

 Frequently Asked Questions

-What is the significance of the Turkish contract Mauser C96?
+What is the significance of the Turkish contract Mauser C96 'Conehammer'?

-The Turkish contract Mauser C96, ordered by Sultan Abdul Hamid II in 1897, holds historical significance as the first major contract for a semi-automatic pistol.
-It features unique markings and a specific 'Conehammer' design.
+The Turkish contract Mauser C96, ordered by Sultan Abdul Hamid II in 1897, represents the first major contract for a semi-automatic pistol.
+It features unique markings like Farsi numerals and the Sultan's crest, and its 'Conehammer' design is characteristic of early production models.

 What does the 'Conehammer' designation refer to on the Mauser C96?

-The 'Conehammer' name comes from the distinctive stepped cone shape found on the sides of the hammer.
-This design was characteristic of early Mauser C96 production, used until approximately 1899.
+The 'Conehammer' designation refers to the distinctive stepped cone shape found on the sides of the hammer on early production Mauser C96 pistols.
+This design was used until approximately 1899 before Mauser transitioned to 'large ring' and 'small ring' hammer designs.

 More Reviews Videos You Might Like